NeuroHSMD: Neuromorphic Hybrid Spiking Motion Detector: NeuroHSMD architecture

 \section{NeuroHSMD architecture}

-The NeuroHSMD architecture is described in this section.
-As mentioned above, OpenCL was used to implement SNN on the FPGA device.
-In OpenCL, the data exchanged between the host application and the FPGA kernels flow is as follows: a) allocation and specification of buffer type (i.e. read or write) on the host and device; b) copy data from the application data structures to host buffers; c) transfer data from host buffers to device buffers; d) run the inference on the device; e) copy the results from device to host buffers; f) copy data from the host buffers to application data structures (see Figure~\ref{fig:opencl_stages}.\\
+The \gls*{neurohsmd} architecture is described in this section.
+In \gls*{opencl}, the data exchanged between the host application and the \gls*{fpga} kernels flow is as follows: a) allocation and specification of buffer type (i.e. read or write) on the host and device; b) copy data from the application data structures to host buffers; c) transfer data from host buffers to device buffers; d) run the inference on the device; e) copy the results from device to host buffers; f) copy data from the host buffers to application data structures (see Figure~\ref{fig:opencl_stages}).

-The NeuroHSMD algorithm performs the following stages of computation: 1) image capture, 2) conversion from colour to grey, and 3) dynamic background subtraction using the OpenCL's GSOC algorithm and copy resulting pixel values are buffered and transferred to the FPGA device; 4) run the inference on the FPGA and wait for the spike results; 5) run the SNN kernel, 6) Filtering using an average filter, and 7) Display and save the output image.
-The NeuroHSMD computation stages are sumarised in diagram \ref{fig:neurohsmd_stages} and the NeuronHSMD architecture is depicted in Figure~\ref{fig:NeuroHSMD_arc}.
+The \gls*{neurohsmd} algorithm performs the following stages of computation: 1) image capture, 2) conversion from colour to grey, and 3) dynamic background subtraction using the \gls*{opencl}'s \gls*{gsoc} algorithm and copy resulting pixel values are buffered and transferred to the \gls*{fpga} device; 4) run the inference on the \gls*{fpga} and wait for the spike results; 5) run the \gls*{snn} kernel, 6) Filtering using an average filter, and 7) Display and save the output image.
+The \gls*{neurohsmd} computation stages are summarised in Figure \ref{fig:neurohsmd_stages} and the \gls*{neurohsmd} architecture is depicted in Figure~\ref{fig:NeuroHSMD_arc}.\\